What exactly is one supposed to do the day after being diagnosed with a chronic illness?

 Well, that felt weird and crappy.

 Mid-pedi, my phone rang.
-It was my doctor calling back to give me the name of a rheumatologist at Beth Israel, who would be taking over from this point on.
+It was my doctor calling back to give me the name of a rheumatologist at Beth Israel who would be taking over from this point forward.
 I couldn't think of any questions to ask him while I was on the phone with him, and I didn't feel like announcing to the entire salon that I had a chronic illness and had just found out, so I scribbled the name and number down, hung up, and waited for my toes to dry.

 Then I took a big, deep breath.
 Those three weeks were going to be an eternity.